ZoranStojsavljevic/bbb-yocto/README.md

 	linux-yocto.inc for the linux-yocto type of kernels linux-stable.inc for the linux-stable type of kernels

-DISCLAIMER 1: The best ability what I was able to understand making kernel changes

-DISCLAIMER 2: Investigating the linux-yocto recipes, and how to incorporate them
+DISCLAIMER: Investigating the linux-yocto recipes, and how to incorporate them

-#### bbb-yocto kirkstone release should seamlessly compile on the following host platforms
+#### bbb-yocto releases should seamlessly compile on the following host platforms

 	Fedora 36
 	Ubuntu 20.4 (LTS)

-This was tested by me on both host platforms, it compiles and made a release.
+This was tested by me on both host platforms, it compiles and makes a release.

-WARNING: most likey, the following Yocto releases still compile on the above hosts:
+WARNING: most like, the following Yocto releases still compile on the native hosts:

-	gatesgarth
 	hardknott
+	honister
 	kirkstone
+	langdale

 Back in The Past, most likely older hosts (example: Ubuntu 18.04 and Fedora 32) are required as hosts containers.
 Usage of the containers are out of the YOCTO scope.

 #### Known bbb-yocto (this project) deficiencies

-##### [1] The entire compiled and released Yocto kirkstone images NOT tested yet
+##### [1] The entire compiled and released Yocto kirkstone nad langdale images NOT tested yet

 Meaning u-boot, kernel, dtbs, dtbos, modules and rootfs.

-I did not have time yet to test released kirkstone images on BeagleBone Black from the poky/build/tmp/deploy/images/beaglebone (95% probability it'll work out of the box).
+I do not have time yet to test released kirkstone and langdale images on BeagleBone Black from the poky/build/tmp/deploy/images/beaglebone (~90% probability it'll work out of the box).

 ##### [2] Jumped from hardknott straight to kirkstone